Get Involved: Activities

 Junior Year: Plan and organize Prom, various fundraisers, volunteer work, and attendance at school events.

 Senior Year: Plan and organize senior day events, plan senior t-shirt design/printing, various fundraisers, volunteer work, and attendance at school events.

 M3 (Mighty Mustang Mentors)

-The Mighty Mustang Mentors are a selected group of juniors and seniors who are in charge of helping freshmen transition to life in high school.
-They meet with the freshmen many times throughout the first semester including during freshmen orientation and regularly during seminar.
+The Mighty Mustang Mentors are a selected group of juniors and seniors who help the freshmen transition to life in high school.
+They meet with the freshmen during their Freshman Foundations class.

 Mustangs Committed to Service